What Is a Pay App In The Construction Industry?

 Wrapping Up

-CIPO helps contractors get it right the first time, reducing payment delays, avoiding disputes, and keeping projects on track.
+CIPO supports contractors and owners in getting it right from the beginning, which minimizes payment delays, prevents disputes, and keeps projects on schedule.

 Want to spend less time chasing payments?
-See how the CIPO Pay App module simplifies the pay app process.
+See how CIPO can help.